Function Basis Encoding of Numerical Features in Factorization Machines: The basis function encoding approach

 \section{The basis function encoding approach}

+To describe our approach we need to introduce a slight modification to the FmFM computational graph formulated in \eqref{eq:fmfm}.
+We can re-write the formula by extracting $\evx_i \vv_i$ and $\evx_i \evw_i$ into auxiliary variables:

+Here, $\mU_{i,:}$ is a ``Python'' notation for denoting the $i$-th row of $\mU$.
+In a sense, the first two lines extract the relevant embedding vectors and linear coefficients, and the last line combines them to produce a score.

-To describe our approach we need to introduce a slight modification to the FmFM computational graph described in Equation \eqref{eq:fmfm}.
-Before feeding the vectors $x_i \bv{v}_i$ and scalars $x_i w_i$ into the factorization machine, we pass the vectors and, respectively, scalars belonging to each field through a linear reduction associated with that field.
-We consider two reductions: (a) the identity reduction, which just returns its input; and (b) a sum reduction, which sums up the $x_i \bv{v}_i$ and, respectively, the $x_i w_i$ of the corresponding field.
-Clearly, choosing the identity function for all fields reduces back to the regular FmFM model. \Answer{\rotem{this and the next two paragraphs are hard to read, please rephrase them}}{There is only one now, and I hope it's clearer.}
+Our modification is applied to the first two `extraction' lines.
+Before combining the vectors and the linear coefficients, we first apply a field-wise reduction to the embedding vectors and linear coefficients of each field.
+We consider two kinds of reductions: (a) the identity reduction, which just returns its input; and (b) a sum reduction, which sums up the embedding vectors belonging to the field: $\sum_{i \in \mathcal{I}(f)} \evx_i \vv_i$ and, respectively, $\sum_{i \in \mathcal{I}(f)} \evx_i w_i$, where $\mathcal{I}(f)$ are the indices in $\vx$ containing the encoding of field $f$.

-For a field $f$ that we designate as \emph{continuous numerical}, we choose a set of functions $B_1, \dots, B_\ell$, and encode the field as $\enc_f(z) = (B_1(z), \dots, B_\ell(z))^T$ with a subsequent summing reduction.
-For the remaining fields, we use the identity reduction.
-The process for $x_i \bv{v}_i$ is depicted in Figure \ref{fig:field_reduction}.
-Note, that each field can have its own basis, and in particular, the number of basis functions between fields may differ.
-For a formal description using matrix notation we refer the readers to Appendix \ref{apx:lin_alg_formulation}.
+The identity reduction is equivalent to multiplying by the identity matrix on the left, whereas the summation reduction is equivalent to multiplying by a single-row matrix of ones $\mathbf{1}_{\ell}^T$ of the appropriate size $\ell$.
+Thus, each field $f$ has an associated reduction matrix $\mR_f$, and the resulting model is obtained by pre-multiplying the original $\mU$ and $\vy$ by a block-diagonal reduction matrix that applies the appropriate reduction the embedding vectors / linear weights belonging to each field:

+For every field $f$, the matrix $\mR_f$ is either the identity matrix, or a row of ones.
+Note, that after the reductions, the matrix $\mU$ and the vector $\vy$ may have a different number of rows, denoted by $\hat{n}$ in the formula above.

+As a slight abuse of notation, we shall now refer to this slightly modified model in \eqref{eq:fmfm_reduction} as ``the'' FmFM.
+This is because an FmFM is obtained by choosing all reductions to be the identity.
+Next, we shall describe how we incorporate basis encoding into this model.